Christian Yelich Preview, Player Props: Brewers vs. Padres

 Christian Yelich At The Plate

-- Yelich leads Milwaukee with 136 hits and an OBP of .371, plus a team-best slugging percentage of .455.
+- Yelich has 136 hits and an OBP of .370 to go with a slugging percentage of .452.
+All three of those stats rank first among Milwaukee hitters this season.

-- Among the qualified hitters, he ranks 16th in batting average, while his on-base percentage ranks 13th and he is 54th in slugging.
+- Among qualified batters in MLB, his batting average ranks 19th, his on-base percentage ranks 15th, and he is 55th in the league in slugging.

-- Yelich has picked up an RBI in 35.5% of his games this year, with two or more RBI in 13.7% of his games.
-He has also plated three or more runs in six contests.
+- In 44 games this year (35.2%), Yelich has picked up an RBI, and in 17 of those games (13.6%) he had more than one.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.